-The most important part of human life is their health.
+The most important part of human life is health.
 Here health does not mean only physical health but also mental and social health.
 To understand the healthcare system, the Medical field is developed.
 It is not a modern concept but it is a practice that is followed since ancient times.
 Our ancestors were well aware of the medicines.
-They found various medicinal plants and animal species around themselves.
+They found various medicinal plants and animal species around them.

-Tribal people mostly live in forests and use various plant and animal species that are well known to them.
+Tribal people mostly live in forests and use various plant and animal species that are well-known to them.
 For their survival, they keep on finding the usage of their surrounding environment.
 Various studies have been conducted to understand the relationship between man and the environment.

 To know more about the relationship between man and the environment go through the link- Ecological Anthropology